-- No fees paid by or for a student shall be refunded for the term in which he/she is suspended. - The student charged with a violation shall be regarded as innocent until the contrary is established by a preponderance of the evidence. - Records of disciplinary action shall be kept in a separate file from the academic or grade records for a period of time not to exceed five years. - If the student is a minor, the Vice President of Student Services or designee shall notify the student's parent or guardian of any disciplinary action and consequences.
-(Education Code 76032) - All references in this document to "days" shall refer to days when classes are in session, excluding weekends and Fridays during the summer term.
+- 1. No fees paid by or for a student shall be refunded for the term in which he/she is suspended. - 2.
+The student charged with a violation shall be regarded as innocent until the contrary is established by a preponderance of the evidence. - 3.
+Records of disciplinary action shall be kept in a separate file from the academic or grade records for a period of time not to exceed five years. - 4.
+If the student is a minor, the Vice President of Student Services or designee shall notify the student's parent or guardian of any disciplinary action and consequences.(Education Code 76032) - 5.
+All references in this document to "days" shall refer to days when classes are in session, excluding weekends and Fridays during the summer term. - d.
+Only the Board of Trustees may expel a student.